-What is interesting is, in Orissa, Maharashtra and Kerala shadow puppets are black in colour, while in the Andhra and Karnataka area, they are multicolored and much larger in size.
+What is interesting is, in Orissa, Maharashtra, and Kerala shadow puppets are black in color, while in the Andhra and Karnataka area, they are multicolored and much larger in size.

 The Gombe atta presents stories based on episodes drawn from epics and puranas.
 The highly dramatic music is a blend of folk and classical style and the shows go on for nine days at a time!
 The day’s performance goes on for several hours.
 They start at night and go on till the morning!
 Needless to say, when the troupe arrives in the village, the locals are overjoyed in anticipation!